-Mbari Uno wants to change the way Nigerians think about design - THISDAYLIVE
+Mbari Uno Wants to Change the Way Nigerians Think about Design - THISDAYLIVE

-Mbari Uno, an innovative collaborative design hub, has officially opened in Lagos.
+Mbari Uno, an innovative collaborative design hub, officially opened in Lagos on Monday this week.

 The design hub, according to Director and Co-founder, Mr. Chuma Anagbado, seeks to “empower the individual” through design.